 "The economy has grown since we took office, lest we forget the recessed economy Mr.O’Neill, in 2018, passed over to my government,” PM Marape said.

-Opposition has depicted a negative scenario for the country and its economy, with a no-confidence motion on the horizon.
+He addressed concerns during a period when the Opposition has depicted a negative scenario for the country and its economy, with a no-confidence motion on the horizon.

-country to believe,” the Prime Minister said.Pointing to historical economic data, he emphasised the recent advancements.
+“We are not economically-illiterate as these power-hungry mob would want the country to believe,” the Prime Minister said.Pointing to historical economic data, he emphasised the recent advancements.

 “They only need to look at records of how our economy has travelled over the last 49years.“They will discover that it has only been, over the last four years, that PNG has seen the biggest growth in its economy from K79.6 billion in 2019 to K111 billion in 2023.